Goals and Objectives

 The committee assembles, evaluates, and disseminates information relevant to the sampling, analysis, and characterization of aerosols to occupational and environmental health professionals.
-The members of the committee develop specific annual objectives and performance measures.
+Members develop specific annual objectives and performance measures.

 Discuss, track, act upon, and report emerging occupational and environmental health issues related to aerosol science and technology.